DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 ### Colors

+***You don't need to color the bars in yourself.
+We can tint them in-engine.
+In fact, we'd prefer if you sent us the bars in black-and-white / greyscale so its easier to tint in-engine.***

 Each bar is going to be 1 color.
 However, a gradient from black to that color is fine.

-You don't need to color the bars in yourself.
-We can tint them in-engine.
-In fact, we'd prefer if you sent us the bars in greyscale so its easier to tint in-engine.

 > If you want to put a gradient on the bar, then you can use a gradient from black to white when making the asset.
 In-engine, we can then tint the bar from black to the color of the bar.